CyberMonitor/orquestra-docs/v1/content/tutorials/probabilistic-modeling-with-quantum-circuits.md

 Create a file `optimize-qcbm-circuit.yaml` file with the code below, inserting the URL of your github repository in line 11.
 This file can go anywhere.
 A reference workflow can be found in the `examples` directory of the Orquestra [z-quantum-qcbm](https://github.com/zapatacomputing/z-quantum-qcbm) repository.

+ _**Note:** According to recent [changes](https://www.zdnet.com/article/github-to-replace-master-with-main-starting-next-month/), GitHub will start using `main` instead of `master` as the default branch.
+If your workflow doesn't run, try changing the lines below from `branch: "master"` to `branch: "main"`._

 ```YAML
 # Workflow API version
 apiVersion: io.orquestra.workflow/1.0.0